tauseef-creator/btyepad/README.md

 # Bytepad

 Bytepad is a lightweight, terminal-based text editor written in C, built from scratch following the spirit of [Salvatore Sanfilippo's (antirez) Kilo](https://viewsourcecode.org/snaptoken/kilo/).
 It's designed to be minimal yet functional, offering a hands-on learning experience in low-level programming and terminal manipulation.

+***Note: This project is still under construction.***

 ## Inspiration